Tynasello/blog-api/README.md

 | \*DELETE | /posts/:postid/comments             | Delete all post comments |
 | \*PATCH  | /posts/:postid/comments/:commentid  | Edit comment by id       |

 I tested these routes using the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) VSCode extension.
-Any rest client such as [Postman](https://www.postman.com/) can also be used.
+Any rest-client such as [Postman](https://www.postman.com/) can also be used.

 ## Example Route Requests